top of page

 Introduction

-A Joint Crisis Committee usually comprises of two groups of delegates/representatives in separate rooms, debating the same, perpetual crisis.
-Typically these factions have opposing positions in the crisis and either try to dominate the other side or seek common ground.
+This Joint Crisis Committee (JCC) comprises of two groups/blocs of delegates/representatives in separate rooms, debating the same, perpetual crisis.
+These blocs will have opposing positions in the crisis and either try to dominate the other side or seek common ground.
 As a rule, there are no boundaries to a faction’s course of action, besides having to remain realistic.
 The crisis is presented to the delegates, who can react to it in the form of directives, short one-clause resolutions.
 These directives influence the outplay of the scenario.

 Agenda